 Mark Sorrells is a Professor of Plant Breeding and Genetics in the Plant Breeding and Genetics Section at Cornell University.
 He earned his B.S. in Botany and M.S. in Plant and Soil Science at Southern Illinois University, Carbondale, IL and his Ph.D. in Plant Breeding and Plant Genetics at the University of Wisconsin, Madison.

 He specializes in plant breeding methodologies and strategies and develops new varieties of wheat, oats, and barley.

 Sorrells has authored or co-authored more than 260 peer reviewed publications.
-He has served on the CSSA editorial boards for Crop Science and The Plant Genome and the boards of representatives for C1, C6, and C7.
+He has served on the CSSA editorial boards for Crop Science and The Plant Genome and the boards of representatives for C1 (Crop Breeding & Genetics), C6 (Forage & Grazinglands), and C7 (Genomics, Molecular Genetics, & Biotechnology).
 He is a Fellow of ASA and CSSA and has been awarded the CSSA Outstanding Research Award, SUNY Chancellor’s Award for Excellence in Faculty Service, Cornell College of Agriculture Outstanding Accomplishments in Applied Research award, and the Southern Illinois University College of Agriculture Outstanding Alumnus.

 "Plant Breeding in the 21st Century: Molecular Breeding and High Throughput Phenotyping"

 New tools and new knowledge are changing modern plant breeding methods creating new challenges and opportunities.
 Today’s plant breeder must have command of knowledge from multiple disciplines and be able to integrate multiple sources of big data to predict complex phenotypes.
 I will discuss some of the recent developments in genetics and crop improvement as well as potential topics for future research.